Xaxis/orangecheck/README.md

 | Bad-sig     | *same outpoint as “Minimal”*                  | 100000   | —          | `@fake` | `7c94e1…b02a`                | — (invalid)                      |

 A reference verifier in Rust and Python with the above vectors will be published in the `oc` repository.
 The test vectors are not normative but are provided to illustrate the protocol’s behaviour.

+### 4.11 Linkability & Anti-Surveillance Best-Practices

+1. **CoinJoin / PayJoin funding** – create the stake from mixed coins so the UTXO cannot be trivially traced backwards.
+2. **LN → on-chain submarine swap** – fund the Taproot output without revealing your source node.
+3. **One-time handles** – use separate stakes for unrelated personas (e.g., whistle-blowing vs. social).
+4. **MuSig2 / FROST multisig** – hide the signer set; chain observers see only one X-only key.
+5. **Avoid address reuse** – never post the same Taproot public key in other contexts.

+Following these practices keeps Orange Check a *proof-of-cost* signal rather than a surveillance beacon.

 ---